 Joan Kenerson King, RN, MSN, CS

-Senior Integrated Health Consultant, National Council for Behavioral Health
+Senior Integrated Health Consultant, National Council for Mental Wellbeing

 Joan Kenerson King has worked in behavioral health for more than 20 years and provided training and consultation on the development of recovery-oriented systems of care and practices and on integrated systems of care.
 She authored the paper, Bringing Together Physical and Behavioral Health Care: An Exploration of Current Practice and Future Directions in Pennsylvania, on behalf of the Pennsylvania Health Funders Collaborative.
 She was the lead local consultant on system change initiatives for the Department of Behavioral Health in Philadelphia.
 She has facilitated the establishment of a behavioral health court and a healthcare coordination project.
 She was the founder and then director of a psychiatric home care program at the Visiting Nurse Association of Greater Philadelphia and maintains a private therapy practice.
 At the National Council, King has led the development and dissemination of the Case-to-Care Manager trainings to nurture an integrated health workforce and consulted with behavioral health organizations across the country in their integration initiatives.